 How the Direct Cremation Process Works

-2. We arrange transportation – Your loved one is brought into our care promptly and respectfully.
+2. We arrange transportation – Your loved one is brought into care respectfully.

-Want to learn more about the cremation process?
+Want to learn more about the cremation process at Magnolia?
 Read: What Happens During the Cremation Process?
 A Step-by-Step Explanation for Families

 Service Type Average Cost What's Included